 So God decided to give Adam the power of choice.
 He wanted Adam freely to choose to believe God.
-He would not interfere if Adam should question whether God was really telling him the truth.
-God has said, 'If you eat the fruit of that one tree, you will die.'
+He would not interfere if

+Adam should question whether God was really telling him the truth.
+God had said, "If you eat the fruit of that one tree, you will die."
 Was it so?
 Adam did not have to try it to find out.
 He could have accepted God's word as being true.

-You know what happened don't you?
+You know what happened, don't you?
 Adam and Eve forced God to prove that what He had said was true.
-They ate of the tree, and died, they learned about sin and evil, which God did not want them ever to have to know.
+They ate of the tree, and they died.
+And in the years that God let them live before they died, they learned about sin and evil, which God did not want them ever to have to know.

-Would it have been easy for God to sit back and murmur, 'What a pity!
-They chose not to believe and now just see what they've done'?
+Would it have been easy for God to sit back and murmur, "What a pity!
+They chose not to believe and now just see what they've done"?
 Oh, no!
 It would not have been easy for God to rest quietly while Adam and Eve died, for God is love, and they were His children.
 All the love that all the fathers and mothers of all time have ever felt for their children is as nothing compared to the greatness of God's love for His children on this earth.